zjs919/iRML/README.md

 by Yong Xiao, Zijian Sun, Guangming Shi, Dusit Niyato

-under revision at *IEEE Journal on Selected Areas in Communications (JSAC)*.
+accepted by *IEEE Journal on Selected Areas in Communications (JSAC)*.

 ## How to Use
 Follow the instructions under different folders to get the numerical results of each module within the proposed architecture.